 We arrived in a neighborhood in Pasco County, Florida.
 Jen’s aunt Marlene welcomed us with her son Tony.
 We headed inside their place and talked for a good part of the afternoon.

 That evening, before dinner, Tony and I headed out to get some shots of the neighborhood.
 He told me all about it as I snapped away, still getting used to seeing houses with HUGE yards.
 Coming in from Michigan, I welcomed the weather in January here much better.
 I knew this neighborhood would take multiple visits before we even got started.
 Below is a selection of all the times Tony took Jen and me around his block.
-See the entire series here if you like how these turned out.

 This car was in the yard where we stayed the next couple of nights.
 This Volkswagen Beetle, as I found out later, had won a few awards from local competitions.